software-development-project-1/software-development-project-1.github.io/material/introduction.md

 So that a software development team can work together efficiently they need to follow a _common process_ in their day-to-day work referred to as a software development process.
 Many of the modern software development processes follow so called agile principles which we will cover next.

-## Agile software development
+## Agile principles in software development

-> _able to move quickly and easily_
+> _"able to move quickly and easily."_
 >
-> -- Dictionary definition for the word _agile_
+> -- Dictionary definition for the word _"agile"_

 The word _agile_ is often used in many industries to describe the way of working in organizations.
 The word is commonly used in a positive manner, for example, "we are an _agile_ organization", or "we work in a _agile_ manner".
 But what does this buzzword mean and what does "we work in a _agile_ manner" mean in the context of software development?

 In _agile software development_, the development process follows values and principles that have been found to lead to successful software development projects.
 These values and principles have been constituted and written down as the [Manifesto for Agile Software Development](https://agilemanifesto.org/) by famous software development pioneers:

-> We are uncovering better ways of developing
+> _"We are uncovering better ways of developing
 > software by doing it and helping others do it.
-> Through this work we have come to value:
+> Through this work we have come to value:_
 >
-> Individuals and interactions over processes and tools,
+> _Individuals and interactions over processes and tools,_
 >
-> Working software over comprehensive documentation,
+> _Working software over comprehensive documentation,_
 >
-> Customer collaboration over contract negotiation,
+> _Customer collaboration over contract negotiation,_
 >
-> Responding to change over following a plan.
+> _Responding to change over following a plan._
 >
-> That is, while there is value in the items on
+> _That is, while there is value in the items on
-> the right, we value the items on the left more.
+> the right, we value the items on the left more."_
 >
 > -- Manifesto for Agile Software Development